Members $199 | Non-Members $299

 10:30 - 11:30am

 The world around us is changing – it’s more dynamic, more diverse, and more connected than ever before.
-People are at the core of this change, and in this keynote, Insights Manager Kim Mauller will talk about how MillerCoors has advanced from the singular focus of demographics to better understanding all the dimensions that makes us human, so connections can be more personal.
-These insights can drive people strategies and can directly impact learning and development, culture, and engagement.
+People are at the core of this change, and Insights Manager Kim Mauller will talk about how MillerCoors has advanced from the singular focus of demographics to better understanding all the dimensions that makes us human, so connections can be more personal.
+These insights can drive people strategies and can directly impact learning and development, culture, engagement, and humanize the business for ROI growth.
 Hear stories on how MillerCoors has brought this research to life for their employees and how it can drive the work of HR and diversity and inclusion professionals.

 Kim Mauller, Marketing Insights Manager of Human Experience - MillerCoors